Badou Jack: Jack vs. Crossed

-Jack vs. Atiyo
+Jack vs. Atiyo, Rivera

-Jack was initially scheduled to face Hany Atiyo on 14 May 2022, on the Mayweather Jr. vs. Moore.
-However, due to the death of the president of the United Arab Emirates, the event was postponed to 21 May 2022.
-Coming into the bout as a clear favorite, Jack knocked Atiyo out during the opening minute of the bout.
+Jack was scheduled to face Hany Atiyo on 14 May 2022, on the Mayweather Jr. vs. Moore card.
+However, due to the death of the president of the United Arab Emirates, the event was postponed to 21 May.
+Jack entered as the clear favorite and as the fight began, he landed a devastating leaping left hook, which knocked Atiyo to the canvas almost immediately.
+The fight lasted less than a minute.